cmu-psych-fms/wildfire/README.md

 ### Model Interface

-There is no formal model interface.
-It is purely an interactive, browser-based demo.

-All communication is done using Socket.io over WebSocket to exchange JSON strings between the server and clients.
-So it should be possible to write a model that uses this some protocol to interact with the server.
+For browser-based clients, all communication is done using Socket.io to exchange JSON strings between the server and clients.

-I have written a demo python model player in `model_client.py` that provides more information about how one might do this.
+I have written a demo python model player in `model_client.py` that provides a basic example of how a model could connect to the server and play the game.
 To try it you will need the `python-socketio` python package and python 3:

     $ python3 model_client.py